NagireddyGuduru/devops-aws-project/docs/README.md

 	    - In Docker server,

                  - create containers
                         - sonaqube-container
 		        - nexus-container

-Task 3)	Implement CI/CD
+Task 3)	- Implement CI/CD for the application

               - Create a pipeline script to,